blockchainsllc/in3-docs/docs/api-c.md

 #### G_LOGDATA

-This is paid for each byte in a LOG operation’s data.
+This is paid for each byte in a LOG operation's data.

 ```c
 #define G_LOGDATA 8